-Services that our plan pays for What you must pay
+vices that our plan pays for What you must pay

-Inpatient hospital care(continued) \$0
+Inpatient hospital care \$0

+The plan will pay for medically necessary inpatient hospital care.
+The plan covers the following services: You must get approval from the plan to keep getting inpatient care at an out-of-

-Semi-private room (or a private room if it is medically necessary)
+Semi-private room (or a private room if it is medically necessary) network hospital after your emergency is under control.

 Meals, including special diets

 Regular nursing services

 Costs of special care units, such as intensive care or coronary care units

 Drugs and medications

 Lab tests and other diagnostic tests

 X-rays and other radiology services, including technician materials and services

 Needed surgical and medical supplies

 Appliances, such as wheelchairs

 Operating and recovery room services

 Physical, occupational, and speech therapy

 Inpatient substance use treatment services

 Blood, including storage and administration

 The plan will pay for whole blood, packed red cells and all other parts of blood.

 Physician services

 Transplants, including corneal, kidney, kidney/pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 Other types of transplants may be covered.

 If you need a transplant, a Medicare-approved transplant center will review your case and decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
-If local transplant providers are willing to accept the Medicare rate, then you can get your transplant services locally or outside the pattern of care for your community.

 This benefit is continued on the next page.